kimh/kimh.github.io/source/_posts/2013-09-09-using-docker-to-run-cucumber-tests-in-parallel.markdown

 sudo docker run -i -t ubuntu /bin/bash
 ```

 If you are using Mac, you need to run Docker on vagrant since Docker doesn't suppor Mac at this point.
-Installing on Mac is explained [here](http://docs.docker.io/en/latest/installation/vagrant/)
+Installing on Mac is explained [here](http://docs.docker.io/en/latest/installation/vagrant/).
 However, I recommend you first to try Docker on Ubuntu.
-I tried Docker on Vagant VM, too, but provisioned container does not run as fast as running on Ubuntu probably because Vagrant is alrady running virtualised resource.
+I tried Docker on Vagant VM, too, but provisioned container does not run as fast as running on Ubuntu probably because Vagrant is already running virtualized resource.

 ## Setting up test environment
 As I mentioned earlier, Docker provides very similar interface to git.
 You can pull docker images from [public Docker repository](https://index.docker.io/) and use it to make your own images and then push.
-Since I will run cucumber test, you need a container that has environment to run ruby program.
+Since we are running cucumber test, you need a container that has environment to run ruby program.
 Although you can create such container very easily, let's save time by using the image that I created before.

 ```bash
 # You need to be root to use Docker